pucheng-tan/WordFlow-wiki/Meetings/Tutorial-Meeting-3.md

 - talking about Milestone 2
   - talking about architecture
     - Leaning towards pipe and filter, object oriented, blackboard architectural style
-    - System and architecture and domain model should be done together
+    - System architecture details and domain model should be done together
   - design storyboards
     - already have some existing ones, could edit, might want to start from scratch
   - domain models and interactive system diagrams